Published on April 13th, 2018 | by Braeden Farrell0

 Pro Wrestling Stories writer and wrestling historian Bobby Mathews adds, “Brody had that kind of reputation with many wrestlers.
 If he wanted to take liberties, he would.
 If he didn’t want to cooperate, he wouldn’t.
 He was, in many ways, the last of an outlaw breed–a wrestler who looked out for himself.
 He wrestled on his terms, and no one else’s.
 If he thought a promoter or another wrestler was looking to get over on him, watch out.
 Brody often refused to do jobs.
 He sometimes changed the finish of a match while the match was going on.
 Brody was not above shooting on his opponent during a match to send a message to another worker or to a promoter.
 And he was nomadic.
 He wouldn’t hesitate to leave a territory without ‘doing the honors’ for a local star on his way out.
 Brody also had the reputation for never losing a locker-room fight.
 For one thing, he was legitimately tough.
 And he always landed the first punch.”

-Being the vet that he was, Brody wanted to call it in the ring, however, Lex, who barely had a year of wrestling experience under his belt, was talking to Brody before the match and telling him how the match would go and what he had envisioned for it.
+Being the vet that he was, Brody wanted to call it in the ring, however, Lex, who barely had a year of wrestling experience under his belt, was talking to Brody before the steel cage match, telling him how the match would go and what he had envisioned for it.
 This was a huge no-no. Bruiser was the last guy you would want to get on the wrong side of by *telling* him what to do, especially before a match.

 What followed was a steel cage match that started out as any should, two professionals working together, cooperating and putting on a show for the fans in attendance.
 It was all going to plan — until it wasn’t.
 Brody just stopped cooperating.
 He stopped selling, he stopped caring, he stopped doing anything.
 He just stopped.
 Luger would throw offense at Brody, but he wouldn’t budge.
 Luger, undoubtedly confused, maybe terrified even, wanted out.
 They couldn’t get the cage door open so Luger scaled the cage walls and climbed out as quick as he could.